jack-mais/Hackathon2025/README.md

 ## Project Overview

-This hackathon project creates an **LLM-powered AIS** (Automatic Identification System) data generator that can take natural language prompts like "Generate AIS NMEA data for 2 ships roaming about the Irish sea" and produce realistic maritime tracking data saved to JSON files.
+This hackathon project creates an **LLM-powered AIS** (Automatic Identification System) data generator that can take natural language prompts like "Generate AIS NMEA data for 2 ships roaming about the Irish sea" or "Create a convoy off the coast of Sicily" and produce realistic maritime tracking data with worldwide port coverage, saved to JSON files with interactive maps.

 ### ✅ **COMPLETED** - All Phases Functional